wduquette/molt/molt-book/src/cmdline/molt_test.md

 `molt test` is often used to execute an entire test suite, spread over multiple files.
-To simplify writing such a suite, `molt test` assumes that the folder contain the specified *filename* is the base folder for the test suite, and sets the current working directory to that folder.
+To simplify writing such a suite, `molt test` assumes that the folder containing the specified *filename* is the base folder for the test suite, and sets the current working directory to that folder.
 This allows the named test script to use [**source**](../ref/source.md) to load other test scripts using paths relative to its own location.